-The ﬁrst International Child Safeguarding Standards were launched in 2001 by a coalition of relief and international development agencies that later became known as Keeping Children Safe.
-The Standards represent a commitment by those working with and for children to ensure that their organisations ‘do no harm’ and that they meet the responsibilities set out in the UN Convention on the Rights of the Child to protect children from all forms of abuse, neglect, exploitation and violence.
+The International Child Safeguarding Standards (ICS Standards) represent a commitment by organisations to “do no harm” when they come into contact with children, and that they meet the responsibilities set out in the UN Convention on the Rights of the Child to protect children from all forms of abuse, neglect, exploitation and violence.

-Paulo Sergio Pinheiro, the independent expert for the UN study on violence against children, acknowledged the importance of the KCS standards stating that ‘they offer an excellent opportunity not only for the improvement of the quality and professionalism of those working with children but most importantly, it will help to achieve a greater impact for children.’
+Paulo Sergio Pinheiro, the independent expert for the UN study on violence against children, acknowledged the importance of the ICS Standards.
+He stated that ‘[The ICS Standards] offer an excellent opportunity, not only for the improvement of the quality and professionalism of those working with children, but most importantly, they help achieve a greater impact for children’.

-The four globally recognised Keeping Children Safe standards are now used widely, in all sectors, to ensure best practice in child safeguarding, as well as better accountability to those who are using or beneﬁting from the services of an organisation.
-Each standard outlines the key elements that should be put in place to keep children safe and lists the requirements needed to meet these standards.
+There are four, globally recognised ICS Standards, now used widely in all sectors, that ensure best practices in child safeguarding, as well as better accountability for those who are using or beneﬁting from the services of an organisation.
+Each standard outlines the key elements that should be implemented to help you put child safeguarding at the heart of your organisation.

 The International Child Safeguarding Standards